-The initial subscription price per Share shall be EUR 10, US\$10 or Stg£10, as the case may be. depending on the Base Currency of the Fund.
+The initial subscription price per Share shall be EUR 10, US\$10, Stg£10 or CA\$10, as the case may be, depending on the Base Currency of the Fund.
 Any Class not denominated in the Base Currency shall be issued at the equivalent thereof in the currency of denomination of the Class or the equivalent thereof in Sterling, U.S. Dollar or Euro, as appropriate.

-An Anti-Dilution Levy on subscription monies may be payable where there are net subscriptions on a Dealing Day to cover dealing costs in order to preserve the value of the underlying assets of the relevant Fund.
+An Anti-Dilution Levy on subscription monies in the case of Waverton Real Assets Fund may, at the sole discretion of the Investment Manager, be payable where there are net subscriptions on a Dealing Day to cover dealing costs in order to preserve the value of the underlying assets of Waverton Real Assets Fund.

-Thereafter, the subscription price per Share shall be the Net Asset Value per Share determined as at the Valuation Point plus duties, charges and an Anti-Dilution Levy, if applicable.
-An initial charge may be payable provided that such initial charge, in conjunction with any Anti-Dilution Levy, shall in aggregate be no greater than 5 per cent. of the subscription monies.
+The subscription price per Share shall be the Net Asset Value per Share determined as at the Valuation Point (plus an Anti-Dilution Levy, if applicable, on subscription monies in relation to Waverton Real Assets Fund).